NicoleHall/nicolehall.github.io/_posts/2024-09-18-Finding-Prime-Numbers-With-Python.md

 A clever implementation will now be used to check the remaining number range for non-primes.
 For the prime number just checked (in this first case, the number 2), all its multiples will be generated up to the upper range (in this example, 20).

-Once again, a set will be used again instead of a list.
-A set is needed to hold the range of multiples because the set data type has a function to compare to sets.
-It will be implemented in a later step.
+Once again, a set data structure will be used instead of a list data structure to hold the range of multiples.
+In Python, a set has function to compare two sets, which will be implemented in a later step.

 ```ruby
 multiples = set(range(prime*2, n+1, prime))